kat-ko/Dimensionality-Controls-When-Modularity-Shapes-Representational-Geometry/README.md

-This repository is a focused reproducibility package for the paper in `overleaf/`.
+This repository is a focused reproducibility package for the paper "When Does Structure Matter in Continual Learning?
+Dimensionality Controls When Modularity Shapes Representational Geometry" (https://arxiv.org/abs/2604.27656).
 It contains the exact experiment subset used for the main paper comparison: modular recurrent networks versus a matched non-modular baseline.